wp-plugins/ml-slider/readme.txt

 6. Administration panel - selecting slides

 == Changelog ==

+= 2.2 =
+* Fix: Paragraph tags being added to output using Nivo Slider

 = 2.1.6 =
 * Fix: Use the original image file if the slideshow size is the same size as the image file